 - Appoint a surveyor who will have rights of access to the property and to the documents retained by those who manage the property.

-Note: It is only when it has been officially recognised by the freeholder landlord that it has the full legal rights to be consulted by the landlord on major repairs and other works, and to obtain certain information from the landlord.
+Note: It is only when it has been officially recognised by the freeholder landlord that it has the full legal rights to be consulted by the landlord on major repairs and other works, and to get certain information from the landlord.

 Membership will not be open to landlords personally or, in the case of company landlords, their employees or directors.